mathildeCongiu/M2-Project/README.md

 - **actions list** - As a user I want to see all the actions available so that I can start being greener
 - **subactions list** - As a user I want to see all the subactions available so that I can start being greener step by step
 - **create subaction** - As a user I want to create my own tasks so that I can contribute to save the planet
+- **sharing task** - As a user I want to share my created tasks so that other users can use it to add them in their tasks list
+- **suggestion page** - As a user I want to see some suggestion tasks so that I can add them in my tasks list
+- **other page** - As a user I want to see more options so that I can see about the CEOs or log out

 ## BACKLOG